 2022 - Ongoing

 The Just Places Lab seeks to illuminate the ways in which city planning and visual media can aid in the transformation of public imagination to see urban waste as a resource in the remaking of city futures.
-With generous funding from the Clarence S. Stein Institute for Urban and Landscape Studies, Just Places Lab researchers will conduct research and produce visual media – including maps, large-scale graphical posters, and videos – to trace both the impacts of construction and demolition debris and the innovation in deconstruction and reuse of building materials.
-In tandem, the Just Places Lab is organizing an art exhibition and conducting research and producing visual media to unpack and refresh the relationship between our ideas of waste and the remaking of places.
+With generous funding from the Clarence S. Stein Institute for Urban and Landscape Studies, Just Places Lab researchers are conducting research and producing visual media – including maps, large-scale graphical posters, and videos – to trace both the impacts of construction and demolition debris and the innovation in deconstruction and reuse of building materials.
+In tandem, the Just Places Lab is organized an art exhibition and is conducting research and producing visual media to unpack and refresh the relationship between our ideas of waste and the remaking of places.

 Freshkills: An Exhibition by Artist Jade Doskow

-As a part of this project, Just Places Lab is organizing an exhibition by artist Jade Doskow that will run from October 9 – November 5 at Cornell AAP’s Hartell gallery.
+As a part of this project, Just Places Lab organized an exhibition by artist Jade Doskow that ran from October 10 – November 4, 2022 in Cornell AAP’s Hartell gallery.
 Jade Doskow is the Photographer-in-Residence of Freshkills Park in New York City.

 In operation from 1948-2001, Fresh Kills Landfill in Staten Island became the largest household garbage dump globally, receiving 150 million tons of New York City’s solid waste during that time.
 Staten Islanders fought to have the site closed for years, tired of living with the noxious odors and the notoriety the site created for their borough.
 Agreements between the State and City were made in the 1990s to close Fresh Kills once and for all and the last barge of garbage was accepted on March 22, 2001.
 The only time it was reopened was to accept materials from the World Trade Center tragedy in Manhattan in 2001, rendering a portion of the site historically significant into the future.
 In the early 2000s, the conceptualization of landfill-to-wilderness park entered civic conversation, and thus began a radical transformation.
 Now known as Freshkills Park, it is to date the largest landfill-to-park transformation on the planet.